gardehal/3d-printing/created/bino-cradle/README.md

 - Moved both 1 mm in.
 - Mode negative space for screw head (not needed but just in case).
 - Add sloped supporting material so the printing of these nuts is easier, same way as gap filler with hinges.

+### Part-C

+Using metric-screws project, created longer screws that can elevate Part-A-v2 from Part-B-x.

+- Copied M4 screw head (Part-C-v2-M4-1).
+- Copied extended threaded shaft without a head (Part-C-v2-M4-2).
+- Adjusted size of Part-C-v2-M4-2, toggle relative adjustment, set diameter to 4.4 mm.
+- Centered Part-C-v2-M4-1 and Part-C-v2-M4-2 along X and Y, bottom Z.
+- Measured 14.5 mm and cut the remaining off Part-C-v2-M4-2.
+- Set Z of Part-C-v2-M4-2 to 3 mm (there will be a 0.5 mm overlap with Part-C-v2-M4-1, but the shaft will be 14 mm).
+- Combined Part-C-v2-M4-1 and Part-C-v2-M4-2 (Part-C-v2-M414-1).
+- Copied Part-C-v2-M414-1 (Part-C-v2-M414-2).
+- Printed Part-C-v2.